bpucker/FlavonoidFriday/README.md

 It is known that flavonoids have a negative impact on auxin transportation and plant growth.
 Loss of miR858 leads to lower expression of auxin-associated genes, while the overexpression of miR858 increases the expression of these genes.

+### (19) Anthocyanin degradation ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Accumulation of anthocyanins in the central vacuole leads to a coloration of plant structures.
+Numerous modifications and degradation determine how quickly the color fades #FlavonoidFriday (details: )

+[Passeri et al., 2016](https://doi.org/10.3389/fpls.2016.00153) reviewed the stabilization of anthocyanins in the vacuole with respect to biotechnological applications.
+Enriching food with anthocyanins is important, because several studies identified health promoting effects of anthocyanins.
+Generating new colors through modifications of anthocyanins is of huge importance for the ornamental plant and cut flower industry.
+Anthocyanin decorating enzymes include UDP-glucose:flavonoid 3-O-glucosyltransferase (3UFGT), rhamnosyl transferase (RT), UDP-glucose:flavonoid 5-O-glucosyltransferase (5UFGT), anthocyanin acyltransferase (AAT), and methyltransferase (MT).
+Expression of the corresponding genes is controlled by the MBW complex.
+Loss of anthocyanin pigmentation is often caused by mutations in the regulator genes (MYB, bHLH, WDR), because mutations in structural genes would be insufficient or could have pleitropic effects.
+Active degradation of anthocyanins could be catalyzed by polyphenol oxidases if the glycosylation is missing/lost.
+The relevance of different anthocyanin decorations on degrading enzymes is still under investigation.
+This anthocyanin degradation can strongly affect the market value of ornamental plants.
+Therefore, it is important to understand the process and to improve plants bassed on this knowledge.
+A vacuolar peroxidase is suspected to be involved in this anthocyanin degradation process.
+A proton pump (AHA10) influences the pH value of the vacuole, but this has only a minor effect on anthocyanin fading if any.
+The anthocyanin degradation in leaves might be beneficial for photosynthesis efficiency.
+The degradation in flowers is coupled with the release of fragrant volatils which could be a signal for pollinators.

 ## Contact ##